 Problem #2 The meringue is not smooth

 You need to be patient while whisking the meringue.
-You can speed up by using a higher speed, but that will churn out large bubbles that you do not want.
+You can speed up by using a higher speed, which will churn out large bubbles you do not want.

-If you whisk the egg whites with low speed, the meringue will be smooth and silky.
-There will be less large bubbles and only form microfoams that are stable, which is less likely to deflate during mixing and baking.
+The meringue will be smooth and silky if you whisk the egg whites at low speed.
+There will be fewer large bubbles and only form stable microfoams, which are less likely to deflate during mixing and baking.

 Problem #3 The batter is not smooth

 You will not get a smooth texture if the flour is not mixed well.
 The final appearance of the batter must be completely smooth, without any lumps.
-I did not get the smooth texture initially because I am too concerned that mixing the flour longer will deflate the batter.
+Initially, I did not get the smooth texture because I was too concerned that mixing the flour longer would deflate the batter.

 Yes.
 Prolonged mixing will deflate the batter, but I would rather have a less spongy cake than a coarse texture, which affects the mouthfeel and appearance.

-If you prepare the meringue with patience, whisk at low speed, it will not deflate much even after mixing-in the flour thoroughly.
+If you prepare the meringue with patience and whisk at low speed, it will not deflate much even after mixing in the flour thoroughly.

 Problem #4 The batter has too many bubbles

-Whisking the meringue at high speed and mixing-in the remaining items vigorously will create large bubbles.
+Whisking the meringue at high speed and mixing the remaining items vigorously will create large bubbles.
 Avoid doing that.

 You can destroy the bubbles by: